BenjaminSoelberg/openchronos-ng-elf/README.md

 5) Enter RFBSL by pressing the backlight button on the watch

 6) Press any button except the backlight and you should be up and running the new firmware.

+Please note:<br>
+* RFBSL seems to fail a lot on some MacBooks (mine is a MacBook Pro Retina 2016)
+* RFBSL seems to fail a lot for some if the watch battery is below 93%

 Useful links
 -------------